-For leases with an initial term greater than twelve months, the Foundation's operating lease liability is initially recorded at the present value of the unpaid lease payments as of July 1, 2022.
-The Foundation's operating lease right-of-use asset is initially recorded at the carrying amount of the lease liability adjusted for initial direct costs, accruals, deferred rent liability and lease incentives, if any.
+For leases with an initial term greater than twelve months, the Foundation's operating lease liability was initially recorded at the present value of the unpaid lease payments.
+The Foundation's operating lease right-of-use asset was initially recorded at the carrying amount of the lease liability adjusted for initial direct costs, accruals, deferred rent liability and lease incentives, if any.
 Operating lease cost is recognized on a straight-line basis over the lease term.